Winterizing Your Home (Part 1 of 2)

 Everyone knows there is no guarantee when it comes to weather prediction.
 Still, that should not prevent you from looking up projections from well-known and trusted sources.
 Beyond your standard local news channel, there is a resource that has been using a 225-year-old formula to calculate accurate weather forecasts… any guesses?

 The Old Farmer’s Almanac was first released during George Washington’s presidency, and has since maintained an 80 percent accuracy rate.
-From 1792 until present-day, many people still rely on the formulas in the publication in order to know what to expect.1 Concerning the 2017-2018 midwestern winter, the Almanac anticipates higher-than-average precipitation (including snow), but a lack of bitterly cold temperatures.2
+From 1792 until present-day, many people still rely on the formulas in the publication in order to know what to expect.1 Concerning the 2019-2020 Indiana winter, the Almanac anticipates an above-average snowfall, but it may be difficult to predict when it will fall, as this season is expected to be a Polar Coaster.2

 Make sure the inside of your home is at peak performance